patch-wat/cairn-eclat/cairn-srd.md

 |3      |Charlatan |6          |Line Infantry |9 |Actor      |12  |Gambler   |

 ### Clear
 A outsider, raised in circumstances that leave you disconnected from social class.
-Perhaps an outlander, or a provincial, or your deeply loyal to an obstensibly independent institution.
+Perhaps an outlander, or a provincial, or you're deeply loyal to an obstensibly independent institution.

 #### Backgrounds (d12)
 |||||||||